Recurse-ML/fastapi/docs/en/docs/advanced/path-operation-advanced-configuration.md

 When you declare a *path operation* in your application, **FastAPI** automatically generates the relevant metadata about that *path operation* to be included in the OpenAPI schema.

-/// note | Technical details
+/// note | "Technical details"

 In the OpenAPI specification it is called the <a href="https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#operation-object" class="external-link" target="_blank">Operation Object</a>.